CrawfordGriffith/osi-cpm/README.md

 	The first version of CP/M on the C3 used both the 6502 and Z80 processors.
-The 6502 handled the hardware for input/output like serial ports and disk controller, while the Z80 did most of the processing.
+The 6502 handled the hardware for input/output like disk controller, while the Z80 did serial I/O and all of rest of the processing.
 While this showed off the co-operative processing of multiple different processors, it was inefficient and slow.